Packaging Features That Are Important to Consumers

 One of the chief packaging benefits for consumers is the information architecture displayed on the package.
 Information architecture refers to the hierarchy of facts presented to the consumer via the packaging.
 Product packaging designers need to put themselves in the customer’s shoes and consider what details a user would need to know.

-The average consumer makes an estimated 35,000 decisions each day.
-A 2011 study published in the journal Judgment and Decision-Making found that participants could compare values and make choices in a third of a second.
+The average consumer makes between 33,000 and 35,000 decisions each day.
 Given the massive amount of information facing the average consumer each day and humans’ impressive ability to make speedy decisions, packaging designers must capture their target customer’s attention in a fraction of a second.

-Here are some ideas of what to feature at the top of your package’s information architecture:
+Here are some ideas for the information to feature at the top of your package’s information architecture:

 Product packaging should provide a positive customer experience.
 Busy shoppers appreciate when brands prominently feature valuable information because it saves them time and mental effort.